-- CASE 1: re-phasing and generation of closed relative orbit at target (Figure 3 with $\Delta t = 0$ ). - CASE 2: pure re-phasing (Figure 3 with $\Delta t = 0.5T$ ). - CASE 3: intermediate change of the size of the relative orbit, and re-phasing it (Figure 4 with $\Delta t = 0.5T$ ).
+- CASE 1: re-phasing and generation of closed relative orbit at target (Figure 3 with $\Delta t = 0$) - CASE 2: pure re-phasing (Figure 3 with $\Delta t = 0.5T$) - CASE 3: intermediate change of the size of the relative orbit, and re-phasing it (Figure 4 with $\Delta t = 0.5T$)

 To reduce the frequency of actuation and allow the drag forces enough time to change the orbits, the controllers are activated every 10 minutes.
 The same simulations are also run activating the drag devices every 5 minutes to show improvement in accuracy in guidance tracking as the control frequency increases.
-Numerical simulations are run using the High Precision Orbital Propagator (HPOP) in STK and Matlab.
-Matlab extracts the relative state vectors from STK, and generates the command to the drag surfaces, going back to
+Numerical simulations are run employing the High Precision Orbital Propagator (HPOP) in Systems Tool Kit (STK) and Matlab.
+Matlab extracts the relative state vectors from STK, and generates the command to the drag surfaces, going back to STK.

-STK.
 An STK scenario with full gravitational field model, variable atmospheric density (using NRLMSISE-00 available in STK) and solar pressure radiation effects is used.

-Two identical maneuvering spacecraft are considered, with one at the origin of LVLH, masses of 2kg, maximum surface of $0.5m^2$ , and minimum of $10cm^2$ (representing what is depicted in Figure 1), and a drag coefficient of 2.2.
-The initial adaptable matrix $\underline{\mathbf{A}}d$ is chosen as $\underline{\mathbf{A}} - \mathbf{B}\mathbf{K}$ , where $\underline{\mathbf{A}}$ represents the dynamics matrix of the spacecraft relative motion linear equations, stabilized through a LQR-based $\mathbf{K}$ vector, to make $\underline{\mathbf{A}}d$ Hurwitz.
-In the LQR problem $\mathbf{K}$ is obtained from $\underline{\mathbf{Q}}{LQR} = \underline{\mathbf{I}}{4x4}$ , and $R{LQR} = 1.5 \times 10^8$ .
-The initial adaptable matrix is chosen to be $\underline{\mathbf{I}}{4x4} \times 10^{-2}$ .
-The chosen increments for the adaptable matrices in Equation (12) are the values $\delta_A = 10^{-6}$ for $\underline{\mathbf{A}}d$ and $\delta_Q = 10^{-6}$ for $\underline{\mathbf{Q}}$ .

-The ultimate goals of these simulations are a critical comparison between the two controllers and a discussion helping a potential spacecraft developer in choosing what type of guidance and control should be used on the spacecraft.
+Two identical maneuvering spacecraft are considered, with one at the origin of LVLH, masses of 2kg, maximum surface of 0.5m2, and minimum of 10cm2 (representing what is depicted in Figure 1), and standard C_D of 2.2.
+The initial adaptable matrix A_d is chosen as A-BK, where A represents the dynamics matrix of the spacecraft relative motion linear equations, stabilized through a LQR-based K matrix, to make A_d Hurwitz.
+In the LQR problem K is obtained from $\underline{Q}{LQR} = \underline{I}{4x4}$, and $\underline{R}{LQR} = 1.5 \cdot 10^8$.
+The initial adaptable matrix \underline{Q}{\pm} is chosen to be $\underline{I}{4x4} \cdot 10^{-2}$.
+The chosen increments for the adaptable matrices in Equation (12) are the values $\delta_A = 10^{-6}$ for A_d and $\delta_Q = 10^{-6}$ for Q. The ultimate goals of these simulations are a critical comparison between the two controllers and a discussion helping a potential spacecraft developer in choosing what type of guidance and control should be used on the spacecraft.

-4.2.1 CASE 1: re-phasing from leader-follower, and generating a closed relative motion at the target
+CASE 1: Re-phasing from leader-follower, and generating a closed relative motion at the target

 Figure 5 shows the results of a nonlinear STK simulation using the Lyapunov controllers to track a re-phasing guidance with final desired closed motion about the target (origin of the LVLH frame) (Figure 3).
-The simulation is stopped when the guidance reaches its end.
+The simulation is stopped when the guidance reaches its final time.
 The bottom image clearly shows the benefit of using the adaptive controller versus the non-adaptive.
 The non-adaptive approach cannot reach the final desired motion, while the adaptation does reach a final motion very close to the desired one.
 Likewise, the adaptation allows for increased accuracy in tracking the guidance, especially in the last phases of the maneuver, as depicted by the bottom image.

-Figure 5: Nonlinear Simulation result (control update every 10 minutes): re-phasing to higher polar angle from leader-follower initial condition and generation of a closed relative motion around the target point.
-Guidance from Figure 3, with $\Delta t = 0$ .
-(TOP) full trajectory; (BOT-TOM) zoom of last phase.
+Figure 5.
+Nonlinear Simulation result (control update every 10 minutes): re-phasing to higher polar angle from leader-follower initial condition and generation of a closed relative motion around the target point.
+Guidance from Figure 3, with $\Delta t = 0$.
+(TOP) full trajectory; (BOTTOM) zoom of last phase.